July 3rd, 2013

-My breathing stared to feel heavier and faster.
+My breathing started to feel heavier and faster.

 I turned my head towards the noise of the machines.

-The ground I was laying on ended a few armlengths away and all I could see after that was a void.
+The platform I was laying on ended a few arm lengths away and all I could see after that was a void.
 In that void, there were flying vehicles going by at a speed my eyes couldn't follow.
-And beyond the lines of flying cars was a giant wall of supports, catwalks and what were obviously buildings with huge blinking, flashing and glowing banners that moved with asari and krogan on them in languages I couldn't read advertizing omni-tools and hover cars and-
+And beyond the lines of flying cars was a giant wall of supports, catwalks and what were obviously buildings with huge blinking, flashing and glowing banners that moved with asari and krogan on them in languages I couldn't read advertising omni-tools and hover cars and-

 Oh fuck me I'm in Mass Effect.